Deepak2405/Ridge-i-Assignment/README.md

 In this model, the autoencoders are trained first and then the encoded data is fed to image classifier network.

+Further, for the purpose of comparison, we have used simple convolutional neural network model where the CNN architecture is same as architecture used for image classifer network by the other models.

 ## How to use